-This type of script fonts also have a very strong, athletic quality; they remind us of a scoreboard on a sporting event.
-A dainty calligraphy script might not be exactly appropriate, but the great thing about brush fonts is that they can be bulky and bold while maintaining that human feel.
+These script fonts also have a powerful, athletic quality; they remind us of a scoreboard on a sporting event.
+A dainty calligraphy script might not be exactly appropriate.
+Still, the great thing about brush fonts is that they can be bulky and bold while maintaining that human feel.

-This font looks a little bit like a video game font, but I suppose going to the gym has a similar sense of trying to achieve your personal best or “reach the next level”.
-The important thing to remember if you go with a font like this is to keep the other design elements minimalistic, to avoid creating a noisy design.
-It’s free for personal use, so you can always grab a demo version and see how you feel about using this font before purchasing the commercial use license.
+If you go with a font like this, keep the other design elements minimalistic to avoid a noisy design.
+It's free for personal use, so you can always grab a demo version and see how you feel about using this font before purchasing the commercial use license.

-If you like the grunge aesthetic, but don’t want to put people off with something that looks way too… well, grungy, this font is a wonderful alternative!
-It’s a handwritten brush font that mimics the style of graffiti, so it’s another gym font perfect for edgy, urban fitness centers.
+This font is a wonderful alternative if you like the grunge aesthetic but don't want to put people off with something that looks way too… well, grungy!
+It's a handwritten brush font that mimics graffiti style, so it's another gym font perfect for edgy, urban fitness centers.

 Many of the fonts on the list have wide, bulky letters that convey a sense of power and strength.
 But the power of good graphic design is that it allows you to combine different elements into a whole that looks and feels coherent.

 This script font has a much softer feel but paired with high-quality stock photos of people working out, it gives the design a sense of power and movement.
 It's an excellent option for advertising fun and energetic cardio sessions.

 Many gyms use edgy urban fonts that mimic street art or graffiti.
 Although this font was inspired by Brazilian football and face and signage painting at matches, it exudes a similar sense.
 It's cool, legible, and very eye-catching.